Critical Thinking Superpower Webbanner

 For example, if you’re preparing for a regular performance update, you could use a QDI play like this:

-- Given all of this, what should we stop doing/start doing/do differently?
+4. Given all of this, what should we stop doing, start doing, or do differently?

-These can each lead to further questions, but starting with the most obvious and important ones gives your thinking a solid foundation and helpful guard rails.
-It helps you cover all the bases and tackle the tough questions head on and stimulates your creativity by asking you to think about doing things differently.
+Each of these questions can lead to further questions, but starting with the most obvious and important ones gives your thinking a solid foundation.
+It puts some guard rails in place to keep you focused, so you don't veer too far off course.
+It makes helps you to make sure you're covering all the bases and tackling the most important questions head on.
+It also stimulates your creativity by asking you to think about doing things differently.

-You can see a similar approach in a wide variety of organisations and contexts.
-Take the British Army, for example: since 2001, they’ve used a seven-question framework, the Combat Estimate, to help commanders rapidly formulate plans, even in the most difficult circumstances.
+You can see similar approaches used in a wide variety of organisations and contexts.
+Take the British Army, for example: since 2001, they’ve used a seven-question framework called the Combat Estimate to help commanders rapidly formulate plans, even in the most difficult circumstances.

 The specific questions you ask will vary with the situation, but the approach should always be to keep it simple and make it easy to use.
 Before long, asking the right questions becomes something that people do every day.

-How do you turn critical thinking into an organisation-wide habit?
+How do you turn critical thinking into a business-wide habit?

 The key to getting an entire organisation to think well is to make it difficult for everyone not to do it well.
-The companies that do this best don’t rely on templates or training.
+The companies that do this best don’t rely on report and agenda templates or training alone.
 They use technology to show people when they’ve missed the mark and help them to find their way back to it.

 It’s similar to a Japanese concept called poka-yoke, or “mistake-proofing” — designing a product or process in a way that makes it really hard to screw up.
 The term was coined on Japan’s manufacturing floor in the 1960s, and applications of poka-yoke can today be found in most modern manufacturing processes as well as everyday life.
 Like automatic cars that won’t start if they’re not in “park” or “neutral”, so you don’t lurch forwards (or backwards).
 Or filing cabinets that won’t let you open more than one drawer at a time, to stop them falling over.